JacquesIversen/pp5-react/Testing.md

 - **Test Steps:**

   1. Navigate to the IssuePage as a logged in user == pass
-  2. Navigate to the IssuePage as a static user == fail // Important!
+  2. Navigate to the IssuePage as a static user == pass
   3. Issue is displayed in card format, with listing date and (functional)commentcounter == pass
   4. Issue has describtion in the bottom in full length == pass
   5. 3 Dots shows only if owner of issue == pass